DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/index.md

 # Database Authentication Overview

-Synchronized Database LDAP Authentication means that an LDAP user which successfully passes LDAP authentication will be created & synchronized to your local applications database.
+Synchronized Database LDAP Authentication means that an LDAP user which successfully passes LDAP authentication will be created & synchronized to your local application's database.
 This is helpful as you can attach typical relational database information to them, such as blog posts, attachments, etc.

 When a user is successfully authenticated, the Laravel `Auth::user()` method